 15th April 2021, 6:30pm to 7:30pm BST

 This April has some of the most important religious celebrations of the year, including Ramadan.
-The Sustainable Communities Programme is hosting an open event for sharing, reflection, and music open to all faiths and none.
-We aim to create a reflective space for young people to share some of the deep virtues of Ramadan and service towards humanity.
+The Sustainable Communities Programme hosting an open event for sharing, reflection, and music open to all faiths and none.
+A reflective space was created for young people to share some of the deep virtues of Ramadan and service towards humanity.
 Check out the article of the event.

 UK/Malawi and Ghana